-It is is interesting that in a world and culture that lauds sustainability, picking the most sustainable option has proven difficult; Starbucks never reached their initial benchmark goal, but in all fairness reusable things were a hard sell if not outright banned due to the pandemic.
+It is is interesting that in a world and culture that lauds sustainability, picking the most sustainable coffee cup option has proven difficult.
+Starbucks never reached their initial benchmark goal, but in all fairness reusable things were a hard sell if not outright banned due to the pandemic.
 Some of their troubles were out of their control.

-Though, I wonder if the cup were plain, and did not have the logo, would that help?
-If you remove the branding, not only would the company save on added print and design costs, but it would remove the sentiments associated with carrying around the brand.
-There is something about holding name-brand whatever for many people, including Starbucks fans . . . but is Starbucks willing to go *that far*.
+If Starbucks remove the branding, not only would the company save on added print and design costs, but it would remove the sentiments associated with carrying around the brand.
+There is something about holding name-brand (whatever) for many people, including Starbucks fans . . . but is Starbucks willing to go *that far*.

 In local and small business coffee shops, there are often no disposable cup options in-house.
 It makes sense: you’re staying here, why do you need a disposable cup?
 I always wondered what the cost-benefit analysis comparison was–after all, the reusable cup needs to be properly washed and stored–but if the goal is ditching the disposable cup, then why not make it a rule and routine to provide real cups for those dining in?

-It is admirable that Starbucks has not given up; however, it is just as much about environmental concerns as it is about image concerns, if not more so, that they have vested interests in success.
-Let’s be real here.
+It is admirable that Starbucks has not given up; however, it is just as much about environmental concerns as it is about image concerns, if not more so–they have vested interests in this campaign, let’s be real here.

 Regardless, as they play with options and ideas all over the world, I look forward to the ripple effect at other major coffee chains, and the new collection of reusable mugs I will carry with me to each 😉